kaustubhvkhairnar/json-comparer/README.md

 - **Line Numbers for Differences**: Displays the line numbers where differences are found.
 - **Dark Mode**: Dark mode enabled by default with the option to toggle light/dark mode.
 - **Responsive Design**: The application is responsive and works well on various screen sizes.
-- **Wave Animation Background**: An animated wave background for visual appeal.
 - **Centered Elements**: The title and compare button are centered for a balanced layout.

 ## Demo